Clicky

 #2 FIND SOMETHING YOU’VE BEEN PASSIONATE ABOUT FOR A LONG TIME

-If you’ve been passionate about something for a long time, it means that that aspect of yourself means a lot to you.
+If you’ve been passionate about something for a long time, that aspect of yourself means a lot to you.
 You have to choose your college program when you’re around eighteen years of age.

 It’s almost impossible for you not to know your passions by that time.
 If you started loving dance when you were in kindergarten and you still love it to this day, that’s what you call a passion.